Diwali

 History of Diwali

-Happily, Deepawali transcends religion and is universally celebrated by Indians in a spirit befitting a festival of light and joy.
+Happily, Diwali transcends religion and is universally celebrated by Indians in a spirit befitting a festival of light and joy.

 Diwali Traditions